Skip to main content

 Step 3.
 Deploy a service to Kubernetes

-1. To pull images from a private container registry, authentication is required.
-Create a Secret key for authentication.
+1. Authentication is required to pull images from a private Container Registry.
+Generate a security key for authentication.

 kubectl create secret docker-registry kc-cr-secret \